tidymodels/infer/tests/testthat/_snaps/visualize.md

       res_vis_theor_none_1 <- visualize(calculate(hypothesize(specify(gss_tbl, sex ~
         college, success = "female"), null = "independence"), stat = "z", order = c(
         "no degree", "degree")), method = "theoretical")
-    Message
-      Rather than setting `method = "theoretical"` with a simulation-based null distribution, the preferred method for visualizing theory-based distributions with infer is now to pass the output of `assume()` as the first argument to `visualize()`.
     Condition
       Warning:
       Check to make sure the conditions have been met for the theoretical method. infer currently does not check these for you.